hfactory/Apps-library/README.md

 #### Build your own custom apps

-To modify showcase apps or create your own ones, best is to use [HFactory Studio](http://hfactory.io/download.html#studio), the free, fully-packaged IDE tailored for the HFactory platform.
-Just place the github project in the workspace folder and import it with eclipse.
-And then it's up to you, you can obviously keep your apps in-house or decide to <a href="#contributing">share</a> part or all of them with the community.
+Full documentation and build instructions are readily available in our [App Developer Guide](http://hfactory.io/documentation/app-developer-guide/).
+Once you are done, you can obviously keep your apps in-house or decide to <a href="#contributing">share</a> part or all of them with the community.

 ## <a href="#contributing" id="contributing">Contributing</a>